 1970 – 1977

-The next seven years were marked with the introduction of another New York Jets symbol, updated with the change of color scheme.
+The next seven years were marked by introducing another New York Jets symbol, updated with the change of color scheme.
 Green is two-three shades darker.
 An outline of the big letters “NY” in white is in the background of the “JETS” wordmark.

 1978 – 1997